All Episodes

 In my opinion, I personally, Lindsey Williams, would not use an antibiotic or a vaccination or a shot of any kind under any circumstances.

-I know enough alternative medicine sources, either in or outside of America, That I could feel perfectly safe in my own body, not feeling any illness that I have using those, including cancer.
+I know enough alternative medicine sources, either in or outside of America, that I could feel perfectly safe in my own body of healing any illness that I have using those, including cancer.

 You know, I wouldn't dare say over the air that you could cure cancer.